-Media Editor and former Arts Award Editor covering film, TV, music and comedy.
-Currently listening to The Adam Buxton Podcast.
+Former Media Editor on Voice and former Arts Award Editor on AAoV covering film, TV, music and comedy.

 Awsum upped the ante with the stakes of ridiculousness in his show this year.
 The laughs he got in the packed out, sweltering venue were some of the loudest I'd heard yet.